ESA Home

 Objectives

-In addition to global studies of the surface, subsurface and atmosphere of Mars with unprecedented spatial and spectral resolution, the unifying theme of the Mars Express mission from orbit is the search for water in its various states, everywhere on the planet by all its seven instruments using different techniques.
+In addition to global studies of the surface, subsurface and atmosphere of Mars with unprecedented spatial and spectral resolution, the unifying theme of the Mars Express mission is the search for water in its various states, everywhere on the planet, using different remote sensing techniques with each of its seven instruments.

 Main achievements so far

-• The High-Resolution Stereo Camera (HRSC) has shown breathtaking views of the planet from both hemispheres, indicating very young ages for both glacial and volcanic processes, from hundreds of thousands to a few million years old, respectively.
+• The High-Resolution Stereo Camera (HRSC) has shown breath-taking views of the planet from both hemispheres, providing new insight to martian geology.
+HRSC images have indicated very young ages for both glacial and volcanic processes, from hundreds of thousands to a few million years old, respectively.
+The camera has also acquired the sharpest images of Phobos and provided improved measurements of the orbits of both moons.
+HRSC Digital Terrain Models are used to support landing site selection of surface missions to Mars.

-• • The Infrared Mineralogical Mapping Spectrometer (OMEGA) has provided unprecedented maps of water-ice and carbon dioxide-ice in the polar regions.
+• The Infrared Mineralogical Mapping Spectrometer (OMEGA) has provided unprecedented maps of water-ice and carbon dioxide-ice in the polar regions.
 It also determined that the presence of ‘phyllosilicate’ in some areas of the surface is a sign that abundant liquid water existed in the early history of Mars, while the presence of sulphates and iron oxides suggests a colder drier planet at later stages, with only episodic water on the surface.
+OMEGA also unambiguously identified very high-altitude (80 km) carbon dioxide ice clouds and made the first detection of molecular oxygen nightglow in the polar atmosphere.

 • The subsurface sounding radar (MARSIS) identified the presence of water-ice deposits underground and revealed the fine layering of polar deposits.
 The radar has also been probing the upper atmospheric layer (the ionosphere) and shown interesting structures associated with localised magnetic fields in the Martian crust, which originate near the surface of Mars.

-• The Planetary Fourier Spectrometer (PFS) has made the most complete map to date of the chemical composition of the atmosphere, indicating the presence of methane.
-If confirmed, this could indicate volcanic process that are still active today or even active biochemical processes.
+• The Planetary Fourier Spectrometer (PFS) has made the most complete map to date of the chemical composition of the atmosphere, indicating the possible presence of methane.
+If confirmed by the Exomars Trace Gas Orbiter mission, this could indicate geological processes that are still active today, or even active biochemical processes.
 PFS also produced temperature maps from the surface up to an altitude of about 50 km.

-• The Ultraviolet and Infrared Atmospheric Spectrometer (SPICAM) has provided the first complete vertical distribution of carbon dioxide in the atmosphere, discovered the existence of a nightglow as well as auroras at mid-latitudes, produced the first ozone map, and reported the detection of the highest clouds ever observed at Mars.
+• The Ultraviolet and Infrared Atmospheric Spectrometer (SPICAM) has provided the first complete vertical distribution of carbon dioxide in the atmosphere, discovered the existence of nitric oxide nightglow as well as auroras at mid-latitudes, produced the first ozone map, and reported the detection of the highest clouds ever observed at Mars.
+The experiment also discovered the supersaturation of water vapour in the atmosphere.

 • The Energetic Atoms Analyser (ASPERA) has identified solar wind scavenging of the upper atmospheric layers as one of the main culprits of atmospheric degassing and ‘escape’.
-By introducing a novel measurement technique for energetic neutral atoms , this experiment is also exploring a new dimension in the solar wind interaction with planets that do not have a global magnetic field.
+The ion instrument has enabled a unique global analysis of the mass composition and escape rate of planetary ions, with hydrogen, H+, H2+, and oxygen, O+, O2+, (i.e. water) dominating the escape from Mars, while the escape of CO2 is minute.
+The ion escape rate is highly variable, depending strongly on the solar wind and ultraviolet flux.
+The results from ASPERA provide new insight into solar wind interaction with planets that do not have a global magnetic field.

 Cost